 How to use GraphQL Alias and Aggregation?

-This article is a continuation of our GraphQL basics series; you can read the series’s previous articles here.
+This article is a continuation of our GraphQL basics series.
 In this article, we will talk about how to use alias and aggregation with GraphQL queries.

 GraphQL Alias